-Explore the best trails near Fredericksburg with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Fredericksburg with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Absolutely LOVE these trails!
 Myself and my husband have been running these trails for years and there are far more than the 8 miles of trails listed.
 These trails are the very best is the Fredericksburg area, there are nice easy trails for beginners along the river, and much harder trails with good incline throughout the trails by simply heading "left" off the main river trail.
 I'm pretty sure this All Trails website is incorrect though, pretty certain these trails are not horse friendly...
 I wish they were!

 So romantic at around 9am.
 Very quiet and peaceful and not at all very crowded.
 The trails were actually pretty easy with a few steep hills.
 They are marked very well by color.
 The property also has many areas to sit and enjoy nature, it seems prefect for bird watchers.

 Trail isn't in Pratt Park.
 As stated before it is actually 2 trails that make a 3.4 mile loop.
 Can be busy depending on the time of day you use it.
 Watch the bicyclists as they make wide turns when crossing bridges and entering the trail and they give no warning they are behind and passing you.

 This is actually two trails connected to make a loop trail.
 It is the Canal Path trail and Heritage trail combined to make a 3.4 mile paved trail.
 You can park down near the river and go west along the river, the heritage trail connects with Canal Path trail just under the bridge under Fall Hill Ave.
 Back at the end of the trail you cross two fairly busy streets to get back to the river.